Gard6n/Final/Welcome Page.md

 I recommend working through each section sequentially, but feel free to jump to specific topics if you already have experience with some data structures.

-## Contact Information

-If you have questions or need clarification on any topic covered in this tutorial, feel free to reach out:

-- **Email**: tylerscarsella@byui.edu

-Good luck with your journey into data structures!

 ---

 *Navigate to the next section: [Stack](stack.md)*